dennnnise/Ada-Essay-Questions/README.md

 Question 2

-If I am accepted into the program, I see myself confidentally sharing ideas, and solutions to a team that is working on projects aimed to be accesible for all.
+If I am accepted into the program, I see myself confidently sharing ideas, and solutions to a team that is working on projects aimed to be accessible for all.
 Equally important, I see myself working on projects related to art.
 I went to Chicago Public Schools my whole life, and Art was always one of my favorite classes.
 I expressed myself freely and was encouraged to explore ideas.
 However, in the past few years the government has taken away a lot of funding for art programs.
 However, I believe in the power of science, art, math and reading; these areas intersect, and they are important.
 In five years, I see myself working with educators and programmers to create technology  that allows students to learn about different subjects areas.
 I want to help students who are "othered" to believe in themselves and to encourage them to explore their interests.
-Growning up I believed I had to either be an artist or be a business person, but a lot of things intersect.
+Growing up I believed I had to either be an artist or be a business person, but a lot of things intersect.
 One can choose to learn more, and to be a part of things that you never thought were for you.
-In five years, I want my family and the people from my city to know that there are endless poissibilities and also resources for people who care about both art and science.
+In five years, I want my family and the people from my city to know that there are endless possibilities and also resources for people who care about both art and science.

 Question 3